microsoft/Mastering-the-Marketplace/ama/README.md

 ##  The Self-Guided Hands-on Workshop

 This online course is taken from a live virtual training, complete with hands-on labs.
+The slides for this lab, which are used in the following modules, [are here](./pdfs/ama-workshop-slides.pdf).

 <!-- no toc -->
 1. [Course Introduction](#course-introduction)